 Short Answer

-Both the model and the market expect the S&P to reach 8,000 or above this year, with no compelling evidence of mispricing.
+Both the model and the market expect the S&P to peak at 7,200 or above in 2026, with no compelling evidence of mispricing.

 1. Executive Verdict